-However, as shown in table 1, the complex nature of the challenges remaining at various levels does not allow a rapid spreading of APNs in primary care across the country.
-At present we see two key adverse factors.
++ GP shortages, higher demand and cost pressure enhance reflection on alternatives + Raising awareness of the need for integrated care provision to multimorbid homebound older people + Universities and GPs complement each other in shaping education and the scope of practice + Enough time for innovation and development of models embedded in local structures + Endorsement of innovative interprofessional models by national policies + Entrepreneurial GPs seizing the "academic drift" in nursing for unconventional models + Open-mindedness of health insurance companies regarding compensation of APN services - Reluctance of GPs and medical associations - Fear of established practice members regarding their role, e.g., with diabetes patients Overhasty and exaggerated demands for regulations and tariffs Federal Parliament and Government rejected political proposals to reform primary care At present, only few APN choose to work in primary care two key adverse factors.
 On the meta level there is a deadlock-the recent referendum launched by the Swiss Nursing Association was completely rejected in parliamentary deliberations in October 2019 but the initiators still aim to bring their exaggerated demands for regulations and tariffs to the public vote.
-This, in turn, encourages all political and professional opponents as well as the Government to freeze reforms aiming at providing flexibility in healthcare provision for chronically ill people, in primary care and care of older people, and also the adjustment of related payment schemes.
-On the micro level, a number of uncertainties remain - GPs perceive an implicit confirmation of the traditional model, experienced APNs have little attractors to leave the comfort zones reached in hospital settings, and the vagueness regarding payment of their services in comparison to physicians tariffs make a deliberate choice to work in primary care an alternative for the venturous only.
+This, in turn, encourages all political and professional opponents, as well as the Government, to freeze reforms aimed at providing flexibility in healthcare provision for chronically ill people, in primary care and care of older people, and also the adjustment of related payment schemes.
+At the micro level, a number of uncertainties remain - GPs perceive an implicit confirmation of the traditional model, experienced APNs have little attractors to leave the comfort zones reached in hospital settings, and the vagueness regarding payment of their services in comparison to physicians tariffs make a deliberate choice to work in primary care an alternative for the venturous only.